 How to Make Organic Shampoo from Scratch

-Organic shampoo is a great all natural product that can really add life to your hair, as well as rejuvenate it if it's damaged.
+Organic shampoo is a great all-natural product that can really add life to your hair, as well as rejuvenate it if it's damaged.
 When you go to a department or health food store, you will see many brands of organic shampoo, each with their own special properties.
-One thing that these organic shampoos have in common is price.
-They all are pretty expensive and you never get too much in a bottle.
-Many of us never even think about making our own organic shampoo, as we feel it takes many special supplies.
+One thing that these organic shampoos have in common is the price.
+They all are pretty expensive and you never get very much in a bottle.
+Many of us never even think about making our own shampoo perhaps because we feel it takes many special supplies.
 It may surprise you that making organic shampoo is actually really easy to do and is not very expensive.
 The article below will show you how to make a basic organic shampoo.

 Step 1 – Scented Water

 In order to make organic shampoo, you need to first create the base, which is scented water.
 Measure 1 ½-cups of distilled water and pour it in a medium-sized saucepan.
 Turn the burner to high and wait for the water to come to a boil.
 When it does, remove the saucepan from the heat.
 To the hot water, add your fragrances and herbs.

 Measure one tablespoon each of the dried rosemary, nettle and dried lavender flowers.
 Also, add two tablespoons of the dried chamomile flowers.
 Stir the mixture with a wooden spoon and cover the saucepan with plastic wrap.
 You want to create a tight seal, which the pan’s lid will not give you.
 Allow the herbs and flowers to steep for at least 30-minutes.
 The longer it steeps the stronger the scent will be.
 You can use any combination of herbs and flowers to get the scent that you like.
 After the time is up, strain the liquid into a clean bowl and discard the flowers and herbs.